sgonyea/porthole/README.md

 Vim
 ---

-Thanks to [Juvenn Woo](http://github.com/juvenn) for mustache.vim.
+Thanks to [Juvenn Woo](http://github.com/juvenn) for porthole.vim.
 It is included under the contrib/ directory.

 See <http://gist.github.com/323622> for installation instructions.